 Jen’s training philosophy is as follows:

 Jen uses only positive, reward-based training.
 She doesn’t allow the use of choke chains, prong/pinch collars, or shock/”training” collars.
 She also does not subscribe to a particular TV celebrity’s methods or his belief in dominance, pack theory, or being the alpha leader.
 Simply put, Jen believes that dogs are not wolves.
 They are our companions, members of our family, our best friends, and they deserve our utmost respect and love.
 Jen doesn’t believe in training the dogness out of dogs.
 Dogs should be well behaved, but they are still dogs, and we should allow them to be.
 Let them roll in the grass, sniff bushes, chase squirrels.

 As a trainer, Jen works with owners and their dogs to make their bond stronger and their lives together more enjoyable.
 She focuses on relationship building through obedience, problem solving, and behavior modification to make the best out of the dog-owner relationship.
 However, she also understands the limits of training, based on a dog’s temperament/personality, genetics, breed, history/background, and owner commitment.
 Most of all, she believes in accepting and appreciating dogs for who they are, not who their owners want them to be.
 There is no such thing as a perfect dog.
 Therefore, Jen recognizes each dog as an individual with different needs and tries to get each dog to live up to his or her dog potential.
 Sharing your life with a dog shouldn’t be frustrating; it should be fulfilling.

-Jen lives in Raleigh with her rescue dog, Annie.
+Jen lives in Raleigh with her boyfriend, Ken, and their dog, Etta James.